thakerng/DynamicHostSyncronizing/README.md

 Installation
 =======================

-1. Copy odind folder to static IP server in any path and make odind folder in /var/log ( For recording Log file )
+1. Copy odind folder to static IP server in any path and make odind folder in /var/log ( path of Log file )
 2. You can config any parameters such as port or ip address in odin.py
 3. Append followed comment into /etc/host to make zone of dynamic hostname
 ```